DHARANIDHARA-REDDY/InfoFetch/README.md

 # Shopify Store InfoFetch

-A Flask-based web scraping application that extracts comprehensive insights from **Shopify stores** without using official APIs.
+A simple FastAPI-based service that extracts Brand Context information from a given Shopify store URL.

-It provides both a **REST API** and a simple **web interface** for testing.
+The API accepts a website_url as input and returns structured JSON containing brand details.

 ---